shayanea/borzolini-service/docs/ELASTICSEARCH_README.md

 Elasticsearch has been integrated to provide powerful search capabilities, analytics, and data indexing for the clinic management system.
 The integration follows NestJS best practices and provides a robust foundation for search functionality.

+## ⚠️ MVP Configuration

+**For the MVP release, Elasticsearch is DISABLED by default.** This reduces complexity and resource requirements for initial deployment.

+### To Enable Elasticsearch (Post-MVP):

+1. Set `ELASTICSEARCH_ENABLED=true` in your environment configuration
+2. Uncomment Elasticsearch and Kibana services in `docker-compose.yml`
+3. Configure Elasticsearch connection settings
+4. Restart the application

+### Current MVP Status:

+- ✅ Elasticsearch module conditionally loaded based on `ELASTICSEARCH_ENABLED` environment variable
+- ✅ Elasticsearch services disabled by default
+- ✅ Docker services commented out for MVP
+- ✅ Environment templates configured for disabled state

 ## Architecture

 ### Core Components